Laboratory Design and Planning Guide for 2021

 Ergonomic Lab Seating

-We include special features like contoured waterfall cushions, 6-way armrests, and the latest-knowledge in laboratory ergonomics to create comfortable seating that promotes good posture and blood circulation.
-Choose from ESD, cleanroom, industrial, office, and medical seating in a variety of materials and configurations, or work with us to build a custom chair designed to your exact specifications.
+At OnePointe Solutions, we offer several ergonomic seating options to help create a comfortable, efficient work environment.
+Choose from ESD, cleanroom, industrial, office, and medical seating in various materials and configurations, or work with us to build a custom lab chair designed to your specifications.

 Speak to a Lab Designer for Help with Your Project